sage-code/eve/manual/system.md

 write function support only strings.
 It can not print anything else.
 Therefore developer must make a conversion to a string before sending the value to write.

-# Console Printing

-Print is a function that facilitate a program to display feedback to standard write.
-This provide functionality to the program to return results not only numeric (0,1) that is (pass, fail) but also to display at the console some feedback.

 ## Standard error